yeiij/yeiijGrowing/README.md

  - Opio
  - Weed

- Those plants models may not be the best models but atleast you wont require any addon
+Those plants models may not be the best models but at least you don't require any addon

 ## How i do install this?
  1 - Download the code and make a PBO or download the [latest released version](https://github.com/yeiij/yeiijGrowing/releases)